A Trek to Remember

 We were on the trip of our lifetime.
 After some descent, we reached a place called Ghattekhola.
 As it started raining before we got to the site, most of us used raincoats or umbrellas.
 While climbing up, we could see people repairing the trail that suffered minor damages during last year's earthquakes.

 The more we climbed, the more we felt delighted.
 Though the trail passed through dense forests, we couldn't sight any animals.
 We, however, could listen to the chirping of birds.
 We could even see a rejuvenating sight of the waterfall cascading down from a hill across the river, passing through the jungle.
-We continued our trek passing through small settlements at Deurali and Dhimsa before reaching our destination for the day – Chandanbri.
-Chandanbri, which lies at 3300 meters, is the most preferred site for camping and night stop for trekkers along the route.
+We continued our trek, passing through small settlements at Deurali and Dhimsa before reaching our destination for the day – Chandanbari.
+Chandanbari, which lies at 3,300 meters, is the most preferred site for camping and night stop for trekkers along the route.
 We stayed at a teashop where we had a good rest after a tedious day of drive and trek.

 It was a fine morning.
 The last day's rain had made the weather pleasant for trekking.
-We started our second days' trek after having breakfast at Chandanbari.
-From there, we walked through the pine forest on a straight trail and some steep climb before reaching Cholangpati.
+We started our second day's trek after having breakfast at Chandanbari.
+From there, we walked through the pine forest on a straight trail and some steep climbs before reaching Cholangpati.
 After taking photographs and enjoying the view, we continued our climb.

 Similarly, after a trek of about five hours from Chandanbari, we reached Lauribina.
-The word 'Lauribina' literally means without a walking stick.
+The word 'Lauribina' literally means "without a walking stick."
 Perhaps it tells people that it is impossible to continue the trek if one does not have a walking stick or trekking pole.
 We resumed our walk after having lunch at Lauribina.
 It was a challenging ascent, and the steep climb was treacherous.
-Maybe because of the altitude or the harsh weather, we couldn't see any floras there.
-Somewhere there was a rocky surface and somewhere plain like a meadow.
+Maybe because of the altitude or the harsh weather, we couldn't see any flora there.
+Somewhere it was rocky, and somewhere it was plain like a meadow.

 Information